matthewtownson/Python_KD4014/_episodes/13-numpy.md

 Instead, we can combine the selection and the function call:

 ~~~
-print('maximum inflammation for patient 2:', numpy.max(data[2, :]))
+print('maximum absorption for sample 2:', numpy.max(data[2, :]))
 ~~~
 {: .language-python}

 ~~~
-maximum inflammation for patient 2: 19.0
+maximum absorption for sample 2: 0.37719923299999997
 ~~~
 {: .output}

-What if we need the maximum inflammation for each patient over all days (as in the next diagram on the left) or the average for each day (as in the diagram on the right)?
+What if we need the maximum absorption for each patient over all wavelengths (as in the next diagram on the left) or the average for each wavelength (as in the diagram on the right)?
 As the diagram below shows, we want to perform the operation across an axis: